Category Archives: Staging

 Throw away old magazines and paperback books, or donate them to the library.
 Pack away all the trinkets, bowls, photos and baskets that you don’t need right now sitting around the house just making “clutter.”
 Part of the goal of doing a “de-clutter” aside from giving the house a more “organized” and “streamlined” look is to “depersonalize” it so the buyers can visualize their own trinkets and photos in the house.
 Use the next link to learn more about the new and trending online paystubs generator.

 2. The second most important and least expensive improvement a seller can make to a home is a good cleaning, this would be a “spring cleaning” that would include the windows, kitchen appliances, cabinets, etc. It could include a good “hosing down” of the outside of the house either with a power sprayer hose or alternatively a normal garden hose with a strong spray attachment.
 This will make the outside of the house and sidewalk and driveway sparkle and improve curb appeal.
+Additionally, ensuring that all appliances are in top condition, such as replacing worn-out batteries like The Dyson V10 battery is also known as an SV12 battery.
+This can enhance the overall presentation of the home.
 As another cheap investment, you can also get an HVAC system from Baker Heating and Cooling.

 3. Remove extra pieces of furniture and accessories so that the room appears “larger” and more “spacious.”